sealerio/sealer/docs/design/global-config.md

 # Global configuration

 The feature of global configuration is to expose the parameters of distributed applications in the entire cluster mirror.
-It is highly recommended to expose only a few parameters that users need to care about.
+It is highly recommended exposing only a few parameters that users need to care about.

 If too many parameters need to be exposed, for example, the entire helm's values ​​want to be exposed, then it is recommended to build a new image and put the configuration in to overwrite it.